 First, setting influences the plot by creating opportunities and restrictions.
 A survival story set in the Arctic cannot avoid themes of endurance and scarcity, while a political thriller in Washington, D.C., naturally involves power and intrigue.
 The rules of the environment dictate what events are possible, guiding the story’s direction.

 Second, setting shapes characters.
 Where people grow up, the cultures they belong to, and the environments they navigate influence how they think, act, and dream.
 Pip in Great Expectations aspires to rise above his working-class background, a desire fueled by the contrast between his rural childhood and the allure of London.
-Setting here is not passive it drives motivation and choices.
+The setting here is not passive it drives motivation and choices.

 Third, setting reflects and reinforces the theme.
 In To Kill a Mockingbird, Maycomb embodies entrenched prejudice and injustice, making the town itself a symbol of the themes Harper Lee explores.
 Similarly, Dickens’ portrayal of Victorian England underscores inequality and social mobility, blending environment with moral message.